welleyloc/capstone-be/README.md

 8. Write test cases in front and back ends for CRUD and processors.

-9. Add dependencies/properties to migrate from H2 development database to mySQL.
+9. Add dependencies/properties to migrate from H2 development database to mySQL, if time permits.

-10. Host on Heroku with ClearDB.
+10. Host on Heroku with ClearDB or some other methods.

 (Maybe for later: Connect server-size code to Google Charts)

+#### Remarks

+Thanks to the TTS class (especially Scott, Ricardo, Jonathan, Jordan, and Austin) for allowing me to pick your brains and dealing with me during my times of confusion.
+I had no idea the challenges I was getting myself into, but because of everyone I was able to give my best shot at this problem.